NarubyRiverlione/ansible-proxmox/README.md

 ---

 ### Key Point: `gather_facts: false`

+> **Note**: Ignore the “couldn't resolve module/action 'community.proxmox.proxmox'” ansible-lint error.
+Also, YAML playbook files should not begin with `---`.

 Most playbooks set `gather_facts: false` to skip the default “setup” step and speed up execution when host facts are not required.